 Humane Animal Rescue can provide humane trap rentals.
-There are a limited number of traps available and a $50 deposit is due at the time of rental.
-Please contact the Humane Investigations Department at 412-321-4625 ext.
-216 for more information on renting and using humane traps.
+There are a limited number of traps available and a deposit is due at the time of rental.
+Please contact the Intake Department at 412-345-7300 ext.
+238 for more information on renting and using humane traps.

 Humane Animal Rescue encourages compassionate individuals who feed feral cats in our communities to practice Trap-Neuter-Return.
 Most of these cats are not adoptable in a shelter environment, but will thrive when spayed/neutered, provided food, water and shelter, and allowed to continue their lives in their outdoor home.

 To show our support of colony managers, for every 10th TNR surgery that you bring to the shelter - it is free of charge! (based upon Calendar Year)

 Wildlife and Farm Animal Rescue Reference Sheet

 The Western Pennsylvania Humane Society rents traps for use only with stray and/or feral cats.
 In the occasion that wildlife is trapped, the individual should contact a wildlife pest control company.